naraujodc/naraujodc/README.md

 🧠 &nbsp;I'm currently performing research in the fields of developmental neurobiology and computational neuroscience, building algorithms for brain-computer interfaces.\
 🌱 &nbsp;I'm learning more about dynamical models and deep learning.\
 📱 &nbsp;I work with digital marketing on the side; I love graphic design and content creation!\
-👾 &nbsp;In my free time, I work out, dance latin rhythms, and play video games as my hobbies.\
+👾 &nbsp;In my free time, I work out, perform latin dances, and play video games as my hobbies.\
 📄 &nbsp;You can check my [LinkedIn](https://www.linkedin.com/in/naraujodc/) for more details about my work and research experience.

 ### 📊 &nbsp;Portfolio: